vatesfr/terraform-provider-xenorchestra/README.md

 ## Status

-This is an experimental terraform provider for [Xenorchestra](https://github.com/vatesfr/xen-orchestra).
+This is an experimental terraform provider for [Xen Orchestra](https://github.com/vatesfr/xen-orchestra).

 ## Example Use